awslabs/dgl-ke/docs/source/install.rst

 - Ubuntu 16.04 or higher version
 - macOS x

-DGL-KE requires Python version 3.5 or later.
+DGL-KE requires Python version 3.5 (but *not* later due to changes in how division works).
 Python 3.4 or earlier is not tested.
 Python 2 support is coming.

 DGL-KE supports multiple tensor libraries as backends, e.g., PyTorch and MXNet.
 For requirements on backends and how to select one, see Working with different backends.
 As a demo, we install Pytorch using ``pip``::